zk1tty/zk1tty/README.md

 ### Collaboration to look for

-If you're a builder in web3 or a security specialist, feel free to take a look of [ContractAid](https://contractaid.io) and give me feedback!
+If you're a builder in web3 or a security specialist, feel free to take a look at [ContractAid](https://contractaid.io) and give me feedback!

 ### Ask me